 - Net income from investment in other countries remittances for living expenses of parents, spouse, children and residing abroad also comes under current account transactions as it involves foreign currency.

-- Expenses in connection with foreign travel, foreign education and medical care of parents, spouse, and children come under current account transaction.
+- Expenses in connection with foreign travel, foreign education and medical care of parents, spouse, and children come under the current account transaction.

 How the Current Account Deficit is Calculated?